‘Utterly powerless:’ Formerly incarcerated women testify about sexual abuse by BOP staff

 Linda De La Rosa was formerly incarcerated at a Kentucky federal prison where she says she was sexually abused by a corrections officer.

-De La Rosa said that the former officer stayed on the job for years despite the abuse before he was eventually arrested, convicted, and sentenced to 135 months in prison for the sexual abuse.
+De La Rosa said that former officer stayed on the job for years despite the abuse before he was eventually arrested, convicted and sentenced to 135 months in prison for the sexual abuse.

 “I really want the system to change,” said De La Rosa.
 “I just hope they find a safe way for women to report those types of incidents.”